Questions & Answers

 Introductory yoga therapy workshops focused upon neuropalliative care and long-term therapy may be arranged for in-clinic staff awareness and practitioners in mind-body or integrative wellness programs.

 __Where are you located?
 Where do you offer appointments?

 We are based in Bloomington Indiana, offering therapeutic services and comprehensive therapy programs in a broad area including Bedford, Ellettsville, Nashville, Greenwood, and Indianapolis.
 Therapy appointments are in-home with no travel charge for locations within Bloomington.
 Please contact us for scheduling options and long-term therapy programs.

 EquiLibrium is not a yoga studio.
 Yoga therapy sessions are primarily offered one-on-one in a client's residence, or in-clinic when offering a program through a hospital, integrative health / wellness center, or rehabilitation center.
 Specialized Yoga Therapy Groups are formed by request from a group with a chronic condition or therapeutic need, or by clinic / health / wellness center request.

 It is hoped that all our therapies lend themselves to wellness and wellbeing.

-Mindful Mentoring for Women provides ongoing support for life circumstances, health challenges, and specific concerns such as stress, chronic pain, and disordered eating.
+Mindful Mentoring for Women provides yoga therapy and ongoing support for life circumstances, health challenges, and specific concerns such as stress, chronic pain, and disordered eating.

 __How do I pay for appointments?